truenas/documentation/content/SCALE/SCALETutorials/Shares/iSCSI/AddingISCSIShares.md

       If you select **Device**, select the zvol to share from the **Device** dropdown list.

       If you select **File**, file settings display.
-Browse to the location of the file to populate the path, and then enter the size in **Filesize**.
-Entering 0 uses the actual file size and requires that the file already exists.
+Browse to the file location to populate the path, then enter the size in **Filesize**.
+Enter 0 to use the actual existing file size.

       ![iSCSIWizardCreateFile](/images/SCALE/22.12/iSCSIWizardCreateFile.png "iSCSI Wizard: Block File Settings")